leticiagcapovilla/mywikitest/Machine/Groups/FAC.md

 ### UVX - Low-alpha mode

 The idea in this optics mode is to generate a very short beam for terahertz experiments.
 This is accomplished by reducion the linear compaction factor $\alpha_1$ as much as possible.
-For details please read the [[FAC:Low-alpha optics mode|Low-alpha optics mode page]]
+For details please read the [Low-alpha optics mode page](/Machine/Groups/FAC/low-alpha_optics_mode)

 <br>